Aircraft Engineer Jobs in USA with Visa Sponsorship

 Do aircraft engineers qualify for H-1B visa sponsorship?

-Yes, aircraft engineers typically qualify for H-1B sponsorship as the role requires specialized engineering knowledge and a bachelor's degree in aeronautical, aerospace, or mechanical engineering.
+Yes, aircraft engineers typically qualify for H-1B visa sponsorship as the role requires specialized engineering knowledge and a bachelor's degree in aeronautical, aerospace, or mechanical engineering.
 The technical complexity of aircraft systems design and maintenance meets specialty occupation requirements.
 Major aerospace employers regularly sponsor H-1Bs for these positions.

 What degree do I need for aircraft engineer visa sponsorship?